oneforawe/react-ts/docs/Warnings.md

 * `npm install --save-dev stylelint-config-standard`
 * `npm install --save-dev stylelint-config-standard-scss`

+Then I thought I should investigate whether these ESLint packages are still needed when stylistic is used (and with `react-scripts`, which seems to already have some of these packages that come along):
+`@typescript-eslint/eslint-plugin`, `@typescript-eslint/parser`, and
+`eslint-plugin-react`

+So I found that I could uninstall them and everything seems to still work
+properly:

+* `npm uninstall @typescript-eslint/eslint-plugin`
+* `npm uninstall @typescript-eslint/parser`
+* `npm uninstall eslint-plugin-react`

 ## Craco

 I initially stated that "The packages [craco](https://craco.js.org) and